- Sales forecasting

-Most businesses can break their pipeline down into a general set of stages:
+Most businesses break down their pipeline into a general set of stages:

 - Won or lost

 To use this sales forecasting technique, multiply a deal’s potential by the win likelihood.
-These numbers can be determined through most customer relationship management (CRM) tools.
+These numbers can be determined with common CRM tools.
 Next, repeat this process for each deal in your pipeline and add them together.